tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

     | retain_height           | int64                                                       | Blocks below this height may be removed.
 Defaults to `0` (retain all).           | 6            |

 * **Usage**:
-    * Contains a newly decided block.
+    * Contains the fields of the newly decided block.
     * This method is equivalent to the call sequence `BeginBlock`, [`DeliverTx`], `EndBlock`, `Commit` in the previous version of ABCI.
     * The height and timestamp values match the values from the header of the proposed block.